Faculty and Staff Directory

 Marilyn Dunn, Ph.D.

-Title/s: Associate Professor of Fine Arts
+Title/s: Associate Professor of Fine Arts in Art History

 Office #: Mundelein 905

-Dr. Marilyn Dunn in an Associate Professor of Art History in the Department of Fine and Performing Arts and an associate faculty member of the Women's Studies and Gender Studies Program.
+Dr. Marilyn Dunn is an Associate Professor of Art History in the Department of Fine and Performing Arts and an associate faculty member of the Women's Studies and Gender Studies Program.
 She teaches a wide range of courses from introductory surveys of various periods of western art to courses focused on Renaissance, Baroque and Modern Art, as well as courses on women and art, cross-listed with the Women's Studies and Gender Studies Program.
 Her areas of specialization include the Italian Renaissance and Baroque and issues of gender and art.
-She is also a regular faculty participant in Loyola's Honors Program and serves on the Women's Studies and Gender Studies Steering Committee.
+She is also a regular faculty participant in Loyola University's Honors Program and serves on the Women's Studies and Gender Studies Steering Committee.

 Ph.D., University of Chicago

 B.A., Muskingum College